 implicit def double2Dist(x : Double) = DoubleDistance(x)

-See the Distance class for more details on default conversions of basic types and tuple parents.
+See the Distance class for more details on default conversions of basic types and parents that are element tuples.
 For user defined classes, all the user needs to do is implement a distance function in the Distance trait, and the type can be used as a parent to a decision element.
 For instance, we can use an element over the range of graphs as a parent to a decision by declaring the dGraph class as such:

 class dGraph() extends Distance[dGraph] {